Death of Nex Benedict: Vigils and memorials

-Vigils honoring Benedict were held between February 23 and 25, in various locations in Benedict's home state of Oklahoma, including Owasso, as well as across the United States.
+Vigils honoring Benedict were held between February 23 and 25, in various locations in Benedict's home state of Oklahoma, including Owasso, as well as across the United States, including at the Stonewall Inn.
 During the vigil in Owasso, some participants used masculine pronouns when referring to Benedict, and some friends later told NBC News that Benedict used he/him pronouns primarily and also used they/them pronouns.

 On February 26, at least 40 students at Owasso High School participated in a school walk out, citing concerns about bullying and in support of the LGBTQ community at the school and in the city.
 One of the student organizers of the walkout, who is nonbinary, told NBC News in advance of the walkout, "To me, it doesn't matter if Nex passed from a traumatic brain injury or if they passed from suicide.
 What matters is the fact that they died after getting bullied, and that is the story for so many other students.
 I've been close to ending it myself because of bullying.
 It's not new for so many students."

+In April 2024, Jesse Warne painted a mural in honor of Benedict at the Plaza Walls in Oklahoma City.